thaider/LinkLogin/README.md

 ### PopulateLoginLinks

-whose e-mail address hasn't been set
+Creates login hashes for all users who meet the conditions: they are in one of the LinkLogin groups, their e-mail address hasn't been set and the `user_email_token` and `user_email_token_expires` fields are empty or null.

 ### Mailings